nmattia/nmattia.com/posts/2018-04-30-tasty-test-names.md

 ---
 title: Automatically generated directories for individual tasty tests
+description: "This describes a trick for creating directories based on test names when using the Tasty Haskell testing library"
 ---

 This is a ~~hack~~ _practical trick_ for creating directories based on test names